A product review of Livigno and Bologna hiking boots by Berghen.

 After five months of use, I am still very pleased with my Livigno boots.
 However, after just three months of daily use, a problem developed with Liz’s Bologna boots.
 She started returning home firstly with a slightly damp left foot, and than a definitely wet left foot.
 After four months she had to try and avoid going through wet grass otherwise she would return with two wet feet.
 This was the problem:

 The stitching in the same place on both boots was defective.
-This was disappointing and surprising and immediately made me wonder whether the boots were tested before being sold.
-I contacted Berghen and they said it was a manufacturing error and agreed to replace the boots.
-Over six weeks later and nothing has happened, despite me sending a couple of reminders.
-There seems to be a holdup in the administration process.
-I will provide further updates when I have more news.
+This was disappointing and surprising.
+I contacted Berghen and they said it was a manufacturing error and agreed to replace the boots, which was great news.

 Berghen hiking boots130/150 EUR